Editor’s note: As of March 2022, the Shop Module is now referred to as the Shop Spotlight. Last updated: March 28, 2022.

 Remember 2015?
 The timeline was divided about the true color of this dress.
 We got our first up close look at Pluto.
 Culottes were cool.
 And at Twitter, we were in the early stages of exploring shopping on Twitter with features like the “Buy Now” button, product pages and product collections.

 We eventually stepped back from our shopping pursuits to focus on other areas.
 Now, as you heard from us earlier this year, we’re back and putting more energy into testing out the potential for shopping on Twitter.

-As one of our first steps forward, today, we’re launching a pilot of the Shop Module -- a feature that allows us to explore how shoppable profiles can create a pathway from talking about and discovering products on Twitter to actually purchasing them.
+As one of our first steps forward, today, we’re launching a pilot of the Shop Spotlight -- a feature that allows us to explore how shoppable profiles can create a pathway from talking about and discovering products on Twitter to actually purchasing them.